Click here for the Application Form

 - Participate in the planning of the implementation, and in the actual implementation, of changes that may affect health and safety, including work processes and procedures.

-The H & S policy committee has access to all government and employer reports, studies and tests relating to the health and safety of employees.
+The H&S policy committee has access to all government and employer reports, studies and tests relating to the health and safety of employees.
 It can request from the employer any information it considers necessary to identify existing or potential hazards with respect to materials, processes, equipment or activities in any of the employer’s work places.

 Applicants are encouraged to check the Article 77 of the Collective Agreement and Part II of the Canada Labour Code (CLC).

-National Transmission Health and Safety Subcommittee
+National Transmission Health and Safety Subcommittee (not currently seeking members)

 The CBC Branch of the Canadian Media Guild is looking for representatives from members in the Transmission Department to serve on the National Transmission Health and Safety Subcommittee.